maverick2256/flight-stream-anomaly-monitor/README.md

 ## Why this project matters

-This repo is designed to show recruiters and hiring managers that you can:

 - build real-time pipelines with event-driven architecture
 - design scalable AWS-first data engineering solutions
 - implement anomaly detection logic for streaming data